Bondholders, insurers challenge San Bernardino bankruptcy

 In a reply filed in court on Thursday by San Bernardino’s attorneys, the city suggested that it will file evidence in support of its bankruptcy by August 31, and that creditors be given until October 5 to file any objections.

-The judge in charge of the case, Judge Meredith Jury, ruled on Friday that the city must file documentation in support of its bankruptcy by August 31.
-She gave creditors more time - until October 24 - to file any objections.

-The city’s filing stated that the city declared a fiscal emergency due to “a dire liquidity crisis and certain creditor actions that threatened to exacerbate the City’s cash flow problems.”
+The filing states that the city declared a fiscal emergency due to “a dire liquidity crisis and certain creditor actions that threatened to exacerbate the City’s cash flow problems.”

 The escalating battle between San Bernardino and its creditors mirrors similar moves in Stockton.
 Last week two bond insurers, including National Public Finance Guarantee Corp, challenged Stockton’s eligibility for bankruptcy.